ChrD2022/PDA_Testing/part_1_docs/testing_task_1.md

     return card2

-#  total is not defined as anything, should be total = 0. return is in the for loop so will  make a statement each time a card is added
+#  total is not defined as anything, should be total = 0. return is in the for loop so will  make a statement each time a card is added, the method is not indented.
 def cards_total(self, cards):
   total
   for card in cards: